stanford-futuredata/noscope/README.md

 - CUDA, CUDNN, tensorflow-gpu
   - https://www.tensorflow.org/versions/r1.0/install/install_linux - specifies which cuda and cudnn versions to use for the version of TensorFlow used in this project.
   - https://www.tensorflow.org/versions/r0.12/get_started/os_setup - provides easier-to-follow instructions for installating tensorflow, tensorflow-gpu, and cuDNN.
 Go to the section **Download and Install cuDNN** for cuDNN installation instructions.
-  - Note: due to a weird compatibility issue where the latest version of tensorflow requires cuDNN 6.0 but NoScope requires cudnn 5.1, the you may need to copy the libraries for cudnn 6.0 first, then the 5.1 bindings in the same place.
-This will make the default cuDNN 5.1 (which you need to compile noscope) but will have the 6.0 bindings present that the tensorflow python libraries require.
+  - Note: If you see an error message about being unable to find libcudnn.so.6 when running tensorflow, then you are encountering a compatibility issue where the latest version of tensorflow requires cuDNN 6.0 but NoScope requires cudnn 5.1.
+To fix this, install the libraries for cudnn 6.0 first, then the 5.1 bindings in the same place.
+This will make the default cuDNN 5.1 (which you need to compile noscope) but will have the 6.0 bindings present so that the tensorflow python libraries work.
 - OpenCV 3.2 with FFmpeg bindings - https://github.com/BVLC/caffe/wiki/OpenCV-3.2-Installation-Guide-on-Ubuntu-16.04
 - g++ 5.4 or later - For Linux, use your package manager.
 For Mac, http://braumeister.org/formula/gcc@5 should work, though the developers haven't tested this.